nhsconnect/Digital-Child-Health/Generation/Profile.Conditions/DCH-MessageHeader-1.md

-This MessageHeader resource is constrained to represent a message header for a Child Health Event.
+This MessageHeader resource is constrained to represent a message header for a Child Health event.